William Regal: Raw General Manager and King of the Ring (2007–2009)

-On 17 June, Regal was drafted back to the Raw brand during the supplemental draft, ending his tag team with Dave Taylor.
+On 17 June, Regal was drafted to the Raw brand during the supplemental draft, ending his tag team with Dave Taylor.
 On 2 July, Regal served as Interim general manager of Raw, filling in for Jonathan Coachman.
-While general manager, Regal introduced the Beat the Clock Sprint to Raw, which was used to determine who would challenge John Cena for the WWE Championship at The Great American Bash.
+While general manager, Regal introduced the Beat the Clock Sprint to Raw, which was used to determine who would challenge John Cena for the WWE Championship at The Great American Bash on 22 July.

-On 6 August episode of Raw, Regal became the new general manager after winning a battle royal featuring other participants from the Raw roster.
+On the 6 August episode of Raw, Regal became the new general manager after winning a battle royal featuring other participants from the Raw roster.
 He began incorporating game shows into Raw while general manager.
-On 3 September episode of Raw, Regal was attacked by WWE Champion John Cena in retaliation for rewarding Randy Orton with a WWE title shot after Orton had kicked John Cena's father in the head the previous week.
+On the 3 September episode of Raw, Regal was attacked by WWE Champion John Cena in retaliation for rewarding Randy Orton with a WWE title shot after Orton had kicked John Cena's father in the head the previous week.
 Regal was missing from Raw programming for one month due to this attack, making his return by siding with Vince McMahon.
-On New Year's Eve, Triple H was scheduled to face Ric Flair in which Flair's win or retire ultimatum was still active.
-Regal announced that if Triple H lost the match in any way, he would not participate in the Royal Rumble match at the 2008 Royal Rumble.
+On the 31 December episode of Raw, Triple H was scheduled to face Ric Flair in which Flair's win or retire ultimatum was still active.
+Regal announced that if Triple H lost the match in any way, he would not participate in the Royal Rumble match at the Royal Rumble on 27 January 2008.
 This was to give Triple H a reason to want to win the match rather than avoid ending the career of his best friend and idol.
 Regal was scheduled to compete against Hornswoggle that night with Mr. McMahon at ringside.
 McMahon tossed Regal some brass knuckles during the match and encouraged him to use them on Hornswoggle, but he let Hornswoggle go and left the ring.
 During the Flair versus Triple H match, Triple H was about to pin Flair for the win when Regal suddenly punched Flair in the face with the brass knuckles.
 This gave Flair the win by disqualification, ensuring that he could continue to wrestle and that Triple H would not be part of the Royal Rumble.